Technologicat/unpythonic/macro_extras/README.md

 Strictly speaking, ``True``.
 The implementation is very different (much more than just [copying a hidden parameter](https://www.ps.uni-saarland.de/~duchier/python/continuations.html)), not to mention it has to be a macro, because it triggers capture - something that would not need to be requested for separately, had we converted the whole program into [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style).

 The selective capture approach is however more efficient when we implement the continuation system in Python, indeed *on Python* (in the sense of [On Lisp](paulgraham.com/onlisp.html)), since we want to run most of the program the usual way with no magic attached.
 This way there is no need to sprinkle absolutely every statement and expression with a ``def`` or a ``lambda``.
 (Not to mention Python's ``lambda`` is underpowered due to the existence of some language features only as statements, so we would need to use a mixture of both, which is already unnecessarily complicated.)
-Function definitions are not intended as [the only control flow construct](https://dspace.mit.edu/handle/1721.1/5753) in Python, so the compiler likely won't optimize heavily enough (i.e. eliminate **almost all** of the implicitly introduced function definitions), if we attempted to use them as such.
+Function definitions are not intended as [the only control flow construct](https://dspace.mit.edu/handle/1721.1/5753) in Python, so the compiler likely wouldn't optimize heavily enough (i.e. eliminate **almost all** of the implicitly introduced function definitions), if we attempted to use them as such.

-Continuations only need to come into play when we explicitly request to get one ([ZoP §2](https://www.python.org/dev/peps/pep-0020/)); this avoids introducing any more extra function definitions than needed.
+Continuations only need to come into play when we explicitly request for one ([ZoP §2](https://www.python.org/dev/peps/pep-0020/)); this avoids introducing any more extra function definitions than needed.

 The name is nevertheless ``call_cc``, because the resulting behavior is close enough to ``call/cc``.